 - ½ teaspoon Worcestershire sauce

 - freshly ground black pepper, to taste

-- In a 10-inch skillet, cook bacon until crisp.
-Remove bacon from pan.
-Pour off half of the bacon fat.
-In remaining fat, cook onion and bell pepper until tender, but not brown.
-Add remaining ingredients and stir well.
+- In a 10-inch skillet, cook the bacon until crisp.
+Remove the bacon from the pan.
+Pour off half of the bacon fat and discard.
+In the remaining fat, cook onion and bell pepper until tender, but not brown.
+Add the remaining ingredients and stir well.

-- Cover pan and simmer 35 to 40 minutes, until rice has absorbed liquid.
+- Cover the pan and simmer 35 to 40 minutes, or until the rice has absorbed the liquid.